 The nation's natural gas supplies declined last week, the government said Thursday.

-The inventory level was 17 percent above the five-year average of 2.886 trillion cubic feet, and 13.4 percent above last year's level of 2.979 trillion cubic feet, according to the government data.
+Although last week's decline was larger than the five-year average draw of 173 billion cubic feet, the inventory level was still 21.4 percent above the five-year average of 2.551 trillion cubic feet, and 20.7 percent above last year's level of 2.567 trillion cubic feet, according to the government data.

 Mild winter weather has kept thermostats down and natural gas supplies high.

 Natural gas futures fell 3 cents to $2.70 per 1,000 cubic feet in New York.